Port of Antwerp

 The USA is the number 1 trading partner with the Port of Antwerp: 24 Million ton and over 1.3 Million TEU.
 In 2017, the USA performed particularly well as a trading partner for Antwerp with 9.7% overall growth in the volume of laden containers, with container imports being up by as much as 10.4%.

-True to its mission ‘a home port vital for a sustainable future’, Antwerp Port Authority aims to flexibly respond to a rapidly evolving maritime market, allowing the port to continue playing its role as a leading world port.
-The emphasis in this respect is on cooperation, adaptability, a strong focus on innovation and digitalization, and on sustainable added value, as well as on responsibility towards society.
+True to its mission ‘a home port vital for a sustainable future’, Antwerp Port Authority aims to flexibly respond to a rapidly evolving maritime market, allowing the port to continue playing its role as a port on the world stage.